aaaka5h/Chrome-Extension/README.md

 # Chrome-Extension

 ### 1 Year Anniversary Countdown ###
-- This is my first attempt at creating a simple chrome extension.
+- Valentines day present for Emma
-- Made using HTML and Javascript
+- This extension is currently under review and is expected to be published in <72 hours